Aviation Cyber Security—maintaining safe, secure, and resilient operations—is a top priority for aviation.

 Aviation Cyber Security Strategy

 IATA supports an industry-wide Aviation Cyber Security Strategy to enhance the industry's capability in addressing this ever-evolving cyber threat.
 This work is guided by the Security Advisory Council (SAC) and Digital Transformation Advisory Council (DTAC).
-The Aviation Cyber Security Strategy is focused on four main principles:
+The Aviation Cyber Security Strategy is focused on three main principles:

 To learn more please consult the following: